durs125/Portfolio/README.md

 ###A table containing all the data is named bigtable.txt,

 ### a table with just the means of the means and standard deviations, grouped by person and activity is called smalltable.txt .
+The file BACT_Data_Base5.accdb is a Access database designed to help with keepingtrack of best available control technology at the TCEQ.
+The data is false to protect the information of the companies listed but show the database.